AVEVA/AVEVA-Samples/Basic/Java/readme.md

 Each data stream is associated with a Qi type, so that only events conforming to that type can be inserted into the stream.
 The first step in Qi programming, then, is to define the types for your tenant.

-Since we are using the REST API, we must build our own type definitions.
+Because the example uses the REST API, you must build your own type definitions.
 A type definition in Qi consists of one or more properties.
 Each property has its own Qi type.
-This can be a simple data type like integer or string, or a complex Qi data type previously defined.
-This allows for the creation of nested data types, where proeprties can be user-defined types.
-Our sample `WaveData` class is a series of simple types.
-We have created `QiType` and `QiTypeProperty` classes that match those in the Qi Libraries.
+The Qi type can be a simple data type such as an integer or a string, or it can be a complex Qi data type that was defined previously.
+You can also create nested data types, where proeprties can be user-defined types.
+The sample `WaveData` class is a series of simple types.
+The sample creats `QiType` and `QiTypeProperty` classes that match those in the Qi Libraries.
 Simple types are denoted by an enumeration specified in `QiTypeCode.Java`.
 The ordinal values in the latter file are those the Qi Service expects, so if you wish to create you own classes you must specify these values.

 `WaveData` has one integer property and a series of double value properties.
-To start, then, we create a QiType instance for each of these simple types:
+To start, then, you create a QiType instance for each of these simple types, as shown here:

 ```Java
     QiType intType = new QiType();